This morning I melted butter, vanilla, and brown sugar into a sauce and pretended like it didn’t have full control of my life.

 But it was a lost cause and I hereby surrender myself to the butter, vanilla, and brown sugar sauce.
 And as I’m typing this I’m seeing an ad on my sidebar showing an Under Armour girl doing a yoga and a head stand.
 I’m sorry for false advertising.
 I am not doing yoga and headstands today.
 I am eating this sauce.

-This cake is so good.
+This upside down cake is so good.

 I wish I had better words for it but my brain comatose with chocolate.
 If I were to sum up what I learned today, it’s that gooey chocolate cake should always be topped with caramelized bananas and melted peanut butter and that it should be eaten for breakfast.